A General Framework for Abstention Under Label Shift: Problem Formulation

 In the cost-based abstention scenario, there is a cost associated with the model's performance and also a cost associated with abstaining on examples.
 The objective here is to minimize the total cost.
 In the case where the cost is monotonically increasing in the total number of abstained examples and monotonically decreasing in the performance of the model, cost-based abstention is equivalent to bounded abstention in the sense that if one possesses an abstention rule for optimizing performance while abstaining on a fraction $k$ of instances, one can again search over different values of $k$ to obtain an abstention rule for the cost-based case.

 In many practical applications of machine learning, the bounded abstention case is the dominant case encountered \citep{fumeramultiplethresholds}.
-For example, \citet{Leibig2017-ie} performed abstention in order to surpass the NHS guidelines of 85\% sensitivity and 80\% specificity for their classifier.
 Due to the aforementioned equivalence between cost-based abstention and bounded abstention under assumptions of monotonicity, in this work we explored the bounded abstention case.
-We report experimental results in terms of the improvement in a metric of interest when abstaining on no more than a fraction $k$ of instances.
-We discuss the extension to a more general cost-base case in Sec. ~\ref{sec:discussion}.
+We report results in terms of the improvement in a metric of interest when abstaining on no more than a fraction $k$ of instances.